ibm-cloud-docs/openwhisk/apigateway.md

 ## Creating your first API
 {: #api_create}

 You must have `SpaceDeveloper` permissions in your Cloud Foundry space to create REST APIs.
-Space permissions can be seen by running `ibmcloud account space-roles <org>`
+Space permissions can be seen by running `ibmcloud account space-roles <org>`.
 {: note}

 Before you begin, install the [{{site.data.keyword.openwhisk_short}} CLI plug-in](/docs/openwhisk?topic=cloud-functions-cli_install).